dxrknxs999/dxrknxs999/readme.md

 👋 My name is Lenny
 ========================

 Hey!
-I'm 19 years old and come from Saxony-Anhalt, Germany.
+I'm come from Saxony-Anhalt, Germany.
 I'm a passionate developer with experience in various programming languages and technologies.
 I love working on exciting projects and learning new technologies!

 * 🌍 I'm based in Saxony-Anhalt, Germany
-* 💼 I'm 19 years old and passionate about programming
 * 🚀 I work with various technologies and frameworks
 * 🧠 I'm constantly improving my skills
 * 🤝 I'm open to collaborating on interesting projects